ON THIS PAGE

 But how can we say Jesus was baptized in the year A.D.
 27, when Luke so clearly stated that when He began His ministry, Jesus was about 30 years old (Luke 3:23)?
 While it is commonly believed that Jesus was born at the turn of the century, the fact is He had to have been born a little earlier.

-The pro-Roman king Herod, who was referred to as “the evil genius of the Judean nation” not only had several of his own family (including three sons) murdered, but also tried to have Jesus killed, shortly after his birth.
+The pro-Roman king Herod not only had several of his own family (including three sons) murdered, but also tried to have Jesus killed shortly after his birth.
 Herod died in 4 B.C. which means it is entirely possible that Jesus was born in that year (but no later), then baptized in 27 A.D. at the age of 30.

 Then after the sixty-two weeks (sixty-two sevens) the Messiah will be cut off and have nothing, and the people of the prince who is to come will destroy the city and the sanctuary.
 And its end will come with a flood; even to the end there will be war; desolations are determined.

-Jesus was "cut off", and the Romans (under the emperor Titus) did destroy the city and the temple in 70 AD.
+Jesus was "cut off", and the Romans (under the emperor Titus) destroyed the city of Jerusalem and its temple in 70 AD.
 That the Romans were the people of the prince who is to come, also called the antichrist, is also hugely important considering that we will find ourselves face to face with him in the very near future.
-See The Antichrist

 The prophet Isaiah foretold that the Messiah would heal the blind, the deaf, and the lame.